EU Member States and Industry are continuing their efforts towards large-scale deployment of 5G Corridors for Connected and Automated Mobility (CAM).

 The Connecting Europe Facility (CEF) Digital Programme has been supporting large-scale deployment of 5G corridors over the 2021-2027 period, with a planned budget of around €780 million.
 The first Multi-annual Work Programme for the 2021-2025 period, adopted on 16 December 2021, set a focus on the deployment of cross-border sections along 5G corridors.

-Innovative cooperation models are emerging with the participation of different industry sectors involved in the 5G-enabled CAM ecosystem to generate the first wave of projects.
+Innovative cooperation models are emerging with the participation of different industry sectors involved in the 5G-enabled CAM ecosystem to deploy the needed 5G infrastructure along European transport paths.

 In parallel, we are seeing seamless cross-border roaming solutions develop, attempting to ensure uninterrupted 5G coverage throughout cross-border corridors, which will hopefully make minutes without connectivity when driving through border areas a thing of the past.